Seq # 275020710

 First mention in Belgium

 Coenen F., De Prins W. & Henderickx H. 1984.
 Coleophora potentillae Elisha, een nieuwe soort voor de Belgische fauna (Lepidoptera: Coleophoridae). — Phegea 12: 61–66.
-On page 61. view page
+On page 61 (as Coleophora potentillae Elisha). view page

 Status